Perplexed by the Gift Tax? Here Are Answers to 10 Common Questions

 You’ve done well in life, and now you want to share some of your wealth with the people you know and love.
 Perhaps you want to help your children make a down payment on a home.
 Or contribute to your grandchild’s college savings plan.
 Or give a retirement gift to a loyal household employee.

 But one concern that might be holding back your generosity is the question of whether you’ll have to pay the federal gift tax.
 It’s a topic that comes up in all kinds of discussions of giving.
 But here’s the good news: In general, the only people who have to worry about it are the so-called “one percenters.”

 Still, even if you probably will never have to pay gift taxes, it’s worth getting the answer to common questions about this widely misunderstood IRS provision.

 Who pays this gift tax: The recipient or me?

 It’s a common misconception that the recipient of the gift is the one who has to pay the gift taxes.
 Not true.
-Generally, only the person making the gift is potentially subject to gift taxes and only if the value of the gift is more than $15,000 in one year.
-The recipient doesn’t have to pay them unless the person making the gift doesn’t pay or report it.
+Generally, only the person making the gift is potentially subject to the gift tax and only if the value of the gift is more than $17,000 in one year.
+The recipient doesn’t have to pay the tax unless the person making the gift doesn’t pay or report it.

 What happens then?

 For most people, the only thing such a gift will generate is paperwork.
 You’ll have to file IRS Form 709 to disclose all gifts of over $17,000 for the year in which they’re made.

 You and your spouse can’t file a joint Form 709 — each of you must file your own form for the applicable gifts you make individually.
 And, this being the IRS, there are numerous rules about how different kinds of gifts must be reported, so it’s always good to consult with your accountant or tax professional if you’re planning on making substantial gifts.